SysKitTeam/docs-insights/product-updates/insights-1-1-1-release-note.md

 ---
-description: This article describes what’s new and improved in the latest version of SysKit Insights.
+description: This article describes what’s new and improved in the latest version of Syskit Insights.
 ---

-# SysKit Insights 1.1.1
+# Syskit Insights 1.1.1

 This is a service release and it brings only a couple of changes.